A Step-by-Step Guide to Get Your Pool Summer-Ready

 Refill to the Right Level

-If water is low, top it off to about the middle of your skimmer openings.
+If the water dropped over winter, top it off to about the middle of the skimmer openings.

 Skim and Vacuum